John Moore

 Marianne Hagen

-Spokesperson, government relations and communications for the UArctic Tipping Point Actions program
+Co-lead, government relations and communications for the Seabed Curtain project

 Marianne Hagen is a former deputy minister of Foreign Affairs of Norway.
 She came to work with UArctic from the position of Executive Vice President of Aker Solutions, one of Norway's largest industrial companies delivering solutions, construction and services to the global energy industry.
 Marianne was Head of Communications at the Royal Court, and has worked as an advisor to the CEO of the Norwegian Shipowners Association.
 She has an extensive career in politics and as a board member of publicly listed companies.
-In UArctic, Marianne will be responsible for government relations and communications for the UArctic Tipping Point Actions program, as well as its spokesperson.
+Within the Seabed Curtain project, Marianne is responsible for government relations and communications, as well as overseeing the engineering.